Shasha-Lin/Taxi_Uber_Usage/README.md

 ## Data Folder Preparation

-<b> Data file directories for this group's code is accessible on hadoop fs at /user/cer446/new_schema/ and /user/cer446/old_schema/ </b> Old_schema dir includes Yellow/Green/FHV data from 2015 until 2016 June.
-New schema dir includes Yellow/Green/FHV data from 2016 July until 2017.
+<b> Data file directories for this group's code is accessible on hadoop fs at /user/cer446/new_schema/ and /user/cer446/old_schema/ </b> <p>Old_schema dir includes Yellow/Green/FHV data from 2015 until 2016 June. <br/>New schema dir includes Yellow/Green/FHV data from 2016 July until 2017.<br/>
-Example: to access all yellow taxi data, '/user/cer446/new_schema/y*.csv,/user/cer446/old_schema/y*.csv'.
+For example, use '/user/cer446/new_schema/yellow*.csv,/user/cer446/old_schema/yellow*.csv' to access all yellow taxi data from 2015-01 to 2016-12.
 These paths are the default file references for all our code in this repo.
-Alternatively you may recreate the file structure locally (below).
+Alternatively you may recreate the file structure locally (details below). <br/>

 The number, names, and order of columns are different in yellow and green files from 2016-07 onwards.
-In order to run our unmodified code, please imitate our file structure as follows:
+In order to run our unmodified code, please imitate our file structure as follows:<br/>

 1. Download all monthly files for yellow, green, and fhv taxis from 2015-01 through 2016-12
 2. Don't change the file names.
 If you do change the file names, keep "yellow_" "green_" or "fhv_" as the first part of each file name.